Ricoh IBM InfoPrint Continuous Form Laser Printer Models

 Standard Box-Fed Operations

-There is a short usable life for remaining units in the field, as Ricoh has announced the withdrawal of service effective March 31, 2021.
+Update for 2021: The short usable life is ending for the remaining units in the field.
+Ricoh has announced the withdrawal of service effective March 31, 2021.
 The InfoPrint 75 and InfoPrint 100 are often found in label printing operations.
 Ricoh required pre-testing of media by Ricoh RPPS prior to acceptance for Ricoh maintenance.
 Users are often subject to additional fuser replacement costs due to label printing characteristics.

 The once and mighty IBM Printing Division